civictechdc/civictechdc-website/CONTRIBUTING.md

 ## Step 2: Make changes to the code

 Once you have a new branch, it's time to start making changes!
 Open the `Code for DC` repository in your favorite code editor or IDE, and start modifying files and adding new features.
-Be sure to follow our coding style guidelines (available on GitHub) so that your changes look nice and neat among the rest of the code.

 ## Step 3: Commit your changes